What Is A Qualifier In Grammar

 3. Use Qualifiers to Add Nuance

 Qualifiers can be powerful tools for adding nuance and complexity to your language.
 They allow you to express subtle shades of meaning that would otherwise be lost.
-For example, instead of saying "I agree," you could say "I partially agree" to indicate that you have some reservations.
+As an example, instead of saying "I agree," you could say "I partially agree" to indicate that you have some reservations.
 Use qualifiers to convey your precise thoughts and feelings, adding depth to your communication.

 4. Avoid Vague Qualifiers